 Each of the above schemes has a range of outcome measures to demonstrate success.
-A detailed programme plan is under development to set out timeframes for delivering each of the schemes.
 The key measurements of success are as follows:

-- Reduced A&E attendances; - Reduced hospital admissions and re-admissions for patients with chronic long term conditions and Dementia; - Reduced length of stay; - Improved transfers of care; - Reduced long term placements in residential and nursing home beds; - Reduced need for long term supported care packages; - Increase patients returning to previous level of functionality in usual environment; - Increase levels of patient self management of long term conditions; - Reduction in falls and secondary falls; - Reduction in hip fractures; - Improve patient satisfaction and well-being; - Increase levels of patients with personal health budgets and integrated budgets; - Improve health outcomes by better use of prevention services; - Reduce unnecessary prescribing.
+- Reduced A&E attendances; - Reduced hospital admissions and re-admissions for patients with chronic long term conditions and Dementia; - Reduced length of stay; - Improved transfers of care; - Reduced long term placements in residential and nursing home beds: - Reduced need for long term supported care packages; - Increase patients returning to previous level of functionality in usual environment; - Increase levels of patient self management of long term conditions; - Reduction in falls and secondary falls; - Reduction in hip fractures;

+- Improve patient satisfaction and well-being; - Increase levels of patients with personal health budgets and integrated budgets; - Improve health outcomes by better use of prevention services; - Reduce unnecessary prescribing.